 It’s been a long road, but every journey has a destination.
 This week, with encouragement from PETA, the U.S. Department of Transportation (DOT) expanded its acceptance of animal-free skin testing.
-This change comes more than 30 years after PETA first helped persuade DOT to accept animal-free methods to partially replace the use of rabbits in painful skin-corrosion tests.
+This change comes almost 30 years after PETA first helped persuade DOT to accept animal-free methods to partially replace the use of rabbits in painful skin-corrosion tests.

 DOT requires that companies test chemicals for their ability to cause permanent skin damage—corrosion—before they’re shipped around the country on trucks, trains, boats, and airplanes.
 In skin-corrosion tests, hazardous substances are applied to the shaved skin of rabbits and the animals are checked for chemical burns.